BOOK A NEON EVENT/TOUR

 SAN FRANCISCO’S GAY BARS

-Register on Eventbrite to watch the recorded event.
-Thanks to everyone who joined us for this illuminating talk on the 1960s–70s era when SF gay bars went above ground and announced themselves with neon signs.
-Join us online via Zoom.
+Thanks to everyone who joined us for this illuminating talk at Queer Arts Featured on Castro Street (the old Harvey Milk camera store).
+In the 1960s–70s SF gay bars went above ground and announced themselves with neon signs.
+We featured neon bar fronts in the GLBQ Historical Soceity collection of photographs by Henri Leleu.
+Henri methodically captured photographs of these queer spaces in a similar photo documentary style of Eugene Atet and Bernice Abbot.
 Presented by Jim Van Buskirk with guests Al Barna and Randall Ann Homan of SF Neon.
-In proud partnership with the Tenderloin Museum and the GLBT Historical Society.
+In proud partnership with the Tenderloin Museum.
+Twin Peaks photo: Al Barna

 Mid-Century Neon in Warsaw, Havana, and SF